hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/partitioning.md

 When a **read operation** is being performed (e.g. a read, search, history, etc.), a separate [interceptor hook](#partition-interceptors) is invoked in order to determine whether the operation should target a specific partition.
 The outcome of this hook determines how the partitioning manifests itself to the end user:

 * The system can be configured to operate as a **multitenant** solution by configuring the partition interceptor to scope all read operations to read data only from the partition that request has access to.```
-* If read operations are scopes to all partitions, then the partitioning is simply partitioning the data into logical segments.
+* The system can be configured to operate with logical segments by configuring the partition interceptor to scope read operations to access all partitions.

 # Enabling Partitioning in HAPI FHIR